Farva-mo/Dijktras-and-Bellman-Ford-graphing/README.md

-# Dijktras and Bellman-Ford graphing
+# Dijkstra and Bellman-Ford graphing

-A Java implementation of a graphing program that supports **Dijktras** and **Bellman-Ford** algorithms.
+A Java implementation of a graphing program that supports **Dijkstra** and **Bellman-Ford** algorithms.

 - `Graph.java` contains the hardcoded input file that read the numbers needed to perform both algorithms.

-✅  Both test cases pass and have the correct output.
+✅  Both test cases pass and have the correct output as shown in both .txt files.